ar-io/docs/docs/src/guides/projects/arns-viewer.md

 yarn dev
 ```

-Running scripts using yarn will not cause any conflicts with dependencies installled with npm.

 By default, the project will be served on port 3000, so you can access it by navigating to `localhost:3000` in any browser.
 You should see something that looks like this:

 //TODO: get pictures when its not broken